Looking forward to working in schools 2021 and being part of schools recovery curriculum.

 Member of Foundation of Community dance www.communitydance.org.uk & Dance uk’s dance register www.thedanceregister.org.uk.
 Supporting the work and raising awareness of www.survivalinternational.org

 Thanks to supportive and encouraging parents, I trained in ballet, tap and modern dance as a child through to my teens.
 Later, progressing to studying many ethnic styles, including Flamenco (Liz Lee, Norfolk), African (Adzido Pan African dance company, Peter Badejo OBE badejoarts.com, Greek ( Greek dance community Norfolk), Indian Classical workshops, as organised by Norfolk Dance with Shobana Jeyasingh , Egyptian dance, studying with Suraya Hilal at the Raqs Sharqi school in London, then with Zaza Hassan at the Centre Artistique de ZaZa in Paris ( zaza-centre.org ).
 There she gained an advance teaching certificate and joined the dance troupe, ‘Ramses’, to perform in Egypt, Oman, Morocco, Bahrein and Europe.
-She has also performed with Hossam Ramzy (www.hossamramzy.com) at the Shaw Theatre, London, and taught Egyptian dance workshops for Talawea Theatre company’s performance of Anthony and Cleopatra, the premiere of which was attended by HRH Princess Anne.
+She has also performed with Hossam Ramzy who sadly recently passed over, at the Shaw Theatre, London, and taught Egyptian dance workshops on his behalf, for Talawea Theatre company’s performance of Anthony and Cleopatra, the premiere of which was attended by HRH Princess Anne.

-For many years performing as a solo artist in Egyptian classical, baladi and folk style dances, at weddings, family gatherings, dance festivals, such as at Norwich Playhouse, cabaret shows, such as Savoy Restaurant accompanied by live music, & Momo’s London, numerous charity fundraisers and dance competitions, and for the Egyptian community at the UEA, and Malta.
+For many years performing as a solo artist in Egyptian classical, baladi and folk style dances, at weddings, family gatherings, dance festivals, such as at Norwich Playhouse, cabaret shows, such as Savoy Restaurant accompanied by live music, & Momo’s London, numerous charity fundraisers and dance competitions, and for the Egyptian community at the UEA, and my hometown in Malta.

 I also taught Egyptian dance, and choreographed many dances for 20 years in Norwich.